 Easy LMS is built for any business, regardless of size, that wants to train and educate effectively.
 Easy LMS aims to be a user-friendly and easy-to-distribute learning management system.

-EasyLMS originally began as an assessment and test building platform before pivoting into a full-featured LMS, so as you would expect, the online exam builder is a standout feature here.
+EasyLMS system originally began as an assessment and test building platform before pivoting into a full-featured learning management software, so as you would expect, the online exam builder is a standout feature here.
 With this tool, you can easily create stand-alone exams or embed them in the courses you’ve created in a built-in course builder.

 You will find creating courses in Easy LMS quite simple.
 To build a course, you can combine text, video, images, practice questions, and exams.